scandum/quadsort/README.md

     main memory: ABCDABCDABCDABCD

-In the first row quadswap has been used to create 4 blocks of 4 sorted elements each.
-In the second row quadsort has been used to merge the blocks into 2 blocks of 8 sorted elements each in swap memory.
+In the first row quad swap has been used to create 4 blocks of 4 sorted elements each.
+In the second row quad merge has been used to merge the blocks into 2 blocks of 8 sorted elements each in swap memory.
 In the last row the blocks are merged back to main memory and we're left with 1 block of 16 sorted elements.
 The following is a visualization.